robwierzbowski/gulp-intermediate/readme.md

 Run your commands inside the `process` callback.

-`tempDir`: The first argument is a path to the directory that contains your temporary files.
-If using `spawn` you may want to set the `cwd` option to this directory.
+`tempDir`: The first argument is the absolute path to the directory that contains your temporary files.
+If using `spawn` you may want to set the `cwd` option to `tempDir`.

 `cb`: The second argument is a callback to call when processing is finished.

+#### options

+##### customDir

+Type: `string`
+Default: random uuid

+By default the intermediate files are processed in a unique, random temporary directory on every run.
+You can choose a specific directory with the `customDir` option.
+Its path is relative to the operating system's temporary directory.

+Note that the operating system is responsible for cleaning up its temporary directory.
+There's no guarantee how long a `customDir` will be available.

 ## Recipes

 For more examples see [recipes.md](https://github.com/robwierzbowski/gulp-intermediate/blob/master/recipes.md).